 Life cycle assessment (LCA) provisions in LEED®, Green Globes®, the IgCC and CALGreen are easier to achieve than they look.
 Similarly, the embodied carbon reporting requirements in the Living Building Challenge, the CaGBC Zero Carbon Standard, and the City of Vancouver Green Buildings Policy for Rezonings aren’t difficult.
 This page briefly explains the LCA incentives in each of the programs and points to the right Athena resources for help.

 LCA addresses two big gaps in traditional approaches to sustainable design.
 First, LCA substitutes meaningful environmental impact metrics for much of the current guesswork.
 Second, LCA accounts for the embodied environmental burdens of construction.
 Embodied impacts are typically ignored, even though they constitute the vast majority of environmental burden for the first portion of a building’s life and need to be reduced if we’re serious about climate change mitigation.

 Several green building programs in North America have incentives for designers to use LCA to guide measurable environmental improvements in new construction.
 Many of the programs use a similar “reference building” comparative approach: teams earn compliance by showing that the final building design (core and shell) has lower LCA impacts than a reference building – typically, this would be an earlier design iteration.
 Conducting LCA during the design process creates an initial performance benchmark to beat, helping inform decisions as they evolve from conceptual design through design development.

 North American green building programs with LCA credits:

-LEED: At least three points are available for LCA in the version 4 new construction MR credit, “Building Life-Cycle Impact Reduction” (option 4) was new for version 4 and is still evolving.
+LEED: The MR credit, “Building Life-Cycle Impact Reduction” (option 4) was new for version 4 and is still evolving.
 In LEED v4, the base credit is worth three points, an additional point is available for exemplary performance, and in many parts of Canada another point is available for regional priority.
 Compliance requires showing improvement over a reference building.
 In LEED v4.1, simply conducting an LCA earns one point.
 Showing improvement over a reference building earns between two and four points.